 Sole proprietors.
 You must show the individual's name on the first name line; on the second name line, you may enter the "doing business as (DBA)" name.
 You may not enter only the DBA name.
-For the TIN, enter either the individual's SSN or the EIN of the business (sole proprietorship).
+For the TIN, enter either the individual's social security number (SSN) or the EIN of the business (sole proprietorship).
 The IRS prefers that you enter the SSN.